Digital Cinema Production - Careers

 Gain Experience

 The Department of Communication Arts encourages students to apply the knowledge and skills they attain through coursework to professional settings.
 Internships and part-time jobs at television networks, nonprofit organizations, talent agencies, magazines, radio stations, advertising agencies, production companies, government agencies, and other communication-related businesses help student gain work-related experience and explore career options.
-Emails, tweets, and postings provide certificate students with information on opportunities across the country.

 Attend Events

 Throughout the academic year, students have the opportunity to participate in several communication-focused, career-related events, such as guest speakers, career panels, and the advertising and communications career fair.
+These events give students the opportunity to network with industry professionals and gain a deeper understanding of different career paths applicable with a Digital Cinema Production Certificate.

 Prominent Alumni in Media